Applying for a Mortgage With a New Job

 Most employers have the right to dismiss a probationary employee without notice if the position doesn't work out, so even lenders that do offer new job mortgages will want to look at:

+Can you get mortgage with new job in any circumstances?
 It is possible to find a competitive mortgage if you're in a new job, within a probation period, have just received a pay rise, or switched roles with the same employer.

 The pitfall is that finding the right lender is crucial - most high street banks offer little to no flexibility.

 They will reject your application outright or offer incredibly high fees to consider taking the loan on.